Tycoon Dhanin weighs buying back Tesco's $10 billion Thai unit

 Tesco's dilemma is whether to hold on to the growth market of Thailand or sacrifice that for cash.
 It has already scaled back in Asia.
 It spun off China operations this year to a separate joint venture and operates just in South Korea, Malaysia and India.

-Euromonitor International says Tesco ranks No. 2 in Thailand behind Japan's Seven & I Holdings Co Ltd (3832.T).
-It offers a bright spot in Tesco's otherwise grim sales, having generated 3 percent revenue growth last year.
+Euromonitor International says Tesco ranks No. 2 in Thailand behind Japan's Seven & I Holdings Co Ltd. It offers a bright spot in Tesco's otherwise grim sales, having generated 3 percent revenue growth last year.

-Euromonitor predicts Thailand's grocery market will grow 35 percent to 2.355 trillion baht (46.07 billion pounds) by 2019.
+Euromonitor predicts Thailand's grocery market will grow 35 percent to 2.355 trillion baht ($72 billion) by 2019.
 Assuming Tesco achieves 6.2 percent revenue growth in 2015, the industry growth predicted by Euromonitor in Thailand, Tesco's sales would be 4.08 billion pounds ($6.4 billion).

 Dhanin is not new to bold moves.
-His empire includes a $9.5 billion stake in Chinese insurer Ping An Insurance Group Co of China Ltd (2318.HK).
-After selling Siam Makro in 1998, he bought back the discount retailer last year for $6.6 billion, a staggering 53 times its 2012 earnings.
+His empire includes a $9.5 billion stake in Chinese insurer Ping An Insurance Group Co of China Ltd. After selling Siam Makro in 1998, he bought back the discount retailer last year for $6.6 billion, a staggering 53 times its 2012 earnings.

 "Tesco has had approaches in the past, particularly from Thai billionaires.
 It comes down to whether a buyer gives them something they can't refuse," said an Asia-based M&A banker.